2hux1nb0/PJ-HOUSE/README.md

              in China and the world.

-             It's will provide higher quality and more professional employers in artificial intelligent future for our countries to promote our next generation to adapting to societies prograss and national prosperity.
+             It will provide higher quality and more professional employers in artificial intelligent future for our countries to promote our next generation to adapting to societies prograss and national prosperity.